theupdateframework/python-tuf/docs/CLI.md

 ```

 Note: In the future, the user might have the option of disabling automatic
 signing of Snapshot and Timestamp metadata.
-Only ECDSA keys are
-presently supported with `--sign`, but other key types will be added.